agersant/crystal/docs/extensions/table/index.md

 ---
-parent: API Reference
+parent: Lua Extensions
 has_children: true
 has_toc: false
 ---

-# crystal.table
+# Table Extensions

 This module contains utility functions for table operations.
 All functions are registered on the global `table` table and can be accessed as `table.example(my_table)`.